Intersection: Where Cutting-Edge Scholarship Meets Online Convenience

 - Write a reflective paper, which will be reviewed by a Garrett-Evangelical faculty member

 Intersection can be completed entirely online or on campus.
 There is a $50 fee, which covers registration and enrollment costs.
 Garrett-Evangelical adheres to the CEU policy set forth by the Society for the Advancement of Continuing Education for Ministry (SACEM) that five hours equals 0.5 (half) CEU.

 To get started choose which lecture you would like to watch and then click "Enroll Now."
-Once registered the Office of External Programs will provide you with the necessary materials to get started.
+Once registered the Registrar's Office will provide you with the necessary materials to get started.

 Prefer to register by phone or email?
 Have additional questions?
-Contact the Office of External Programs at 847.866.4547 or External.Programs@garrett.edu.
+Contact the Registrar's Office at 847.866.3907 or firstname.lastname@example.org.

 Creative Destruction, the Market State, and the Holy Spirit

 Dr. Brent Waters, Jerre and Mary Joy Stead Professor of Christian Social Ethics

 The anxieties and uncertainties stemming from dynamic global markets cannot be remove, at least for the foreseeable future.
 Globalization is a packaged deal.
 Enjoying its benefits requires enduring its anxiety, for they are inescapably intertwined and the creativity generated by global markets is predicated upon its destructive capability.
 This lecture examined some of the principle political and ethical issues posed by globalization, while exploring how the Holy Spirit might also be at work in this process.